The Port of Andalsnes, Norway

 OUR FAVOURITE THINGS TO DO

-Our first sail into Andalsnes was on PO Aurora.
+Our first sail into Andalsnes was on P&O Cruises Aurora.
 The sail in to Andalsnes is quite spectacular.
 We saw it whilst it was snow covered, but even in the summer it would be magnificent.
-We decided to stroll around the town and with all the snow around us who could fail to be impressed.
-Not being one for heights, Ken was the one who decided to try a trip on the cable car – unfortunately he only had cash on him and they would only take card payment.
+We took a stroll around the town and with all the snow around us who could fail to be impressed.
+Not being one for heights, Ken was the one who decided to take a trip on the cable car.
+Unfortunately he only had cash on him and they would only take card payment.
 So word of warning – Norway is largely a cashless society these days.

-To check out our experiences in Andalsnes just click the video below – and if you enjoy the content simply ‘Like’ and ‘Subscribe’ to see more (subscription is free).
+To check out our experiences in Andalsnes just click the videos below – and if you enjoy the content simply ‘Like’ and ‘Subscribe’ to see more (subscription is free).